tomdkt/rust-kickstart/OBSERVABILITY.md

 # Observability Setup Guide

-This project includes a comprehensive observability setup with OpenTelemetry and Jaeger for distributed tracing, metrics, and logging.
+This project includes a comprehensive observability setup with OpenTelemetry and Uptrace for distributed tracing, metrics, and logging.

 ## Quick Start